microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.25.x:
   * Adds a new enum value `virtual` for the `presentationHint` attribute of type `Variable`.
+  * To remove env variables from the environment support a 'null' value for `env` attribute in `runInTerminal` request.

 * 1.24.x:
   * Adds `removed` to the value set of the `reason` attribute of the `BreakpointEvent`.